ADs / Bulletins¶

 Recording Compliance¶

-Click the checkmark button on the AD row.
+Click the checkmark button on the bulletin row.

 Fill in the compliance record: